Long, droning ambient tracks.

 Soundtracky music that reminds on Amin Bhatia's Interstellar Suite.
 Includes some spoken dialogues.

-Amsterdam-based composer Bert Barten became known in the early 1980's thanks to his Minimal Wave / Synthpop work Buried Alive.
-The above album is a soundtrack to a nature documentary, supposedly in a relaxed style.
+Amsterdam-based composer Bert Barten became known in the early 1980's thanks to his minimal wave / synth-pop work Buried Alive.
+Natuur Moment is a soundtrack to a nature documentary, supposedly in a relaxed style.
+Heartbeat of the Trees is excellent sequencer EM.

 Caverns of Time (2007)